 I have kept a diary since I set off backpacking in March 1987.
 In the early years, I only recorded occasional highlights.
 However, as I wrote in 32 Years of Diaries (January 2018), I made a New Year’s Resolution in 2005 to write up every day.
 Hence, a lost diary is a disaster—it’s happened to me twice.

-In August 1992, I was running late for a job interview in London.
+In August 1992, I was late for a job interview in London.
 It was a warm summer day, and I had my suit jacket draped over my arm.
-Back then, I favoured a slim, week-to-view pocket-diary, and it must have fallen out while I was dashing from the Tube to the interview.
+I favoured a slim, week-to-view pocket-diary back then, and it must have fallen out while I was dashing from the Tube to the interview.
 (Twin failures: I lost the diary and didn’t get the job.)